yuanxy33/Leeds-footfall-forecasting/README.md

 # Leeds-footfall-forecasting

+The time-series prediction with SARIMAX can be found on the

 Background:
 Leeds is a city in UK where my university is located where I spent a year pursuing my Msc degree.